bnmnetp/PelicanBlog/content/Australia/blue-mountain.md

 To round out the day we had a quick tour through Sydney's Olympic park.
 Still a very vibrant area to this day.
 And then a water taxi ride back to the Circle Quay in the heart of Sydney.

+#### Note 1

 The picture of me at the top of this post was taken on another little side trip to a place called Lincoln's Rock.
 It just demonstrates the importance of perspective when you are framing a photo.
 I can assure you that I was never in danger of anything more than a broken leg had I managed to somehow slip off that ledge.

+#### Note 2

+The title of this post is also an explanation for how/why the Blue Mountains got their name.
+You can see there is kind of a blue haze in the background.
+This is because the mountains are full of eucalyptus trees and there is enough eucalyptus oil that evaporates into the air that refraction causes the air to look a little bit bluer.
+Australians also like to talk about how fresh and clear the air is in the blue mountains, in fact one enterprising Australian apparently even put blue mountain air into cans and sold it in China!